SolderedElectronics/Workhours-Device-Inkplate6/README.md

   - Month names in `monthName`
   - Default work time for every day in a week (in hours) in `defaultWeekWorkHours` for overtime calculation
   - login/logout "cooldown" time in `LOGGING_LOG_TIMEOUT`
+- Create folder name same as `DEFAULT_FOLDER_NAME` (watch out, it's case sensitive!) and add all files from microSdCardPrep in this directory.
+- In src/defines.h change WiFi SSID and WiFi Password
+- Also in src/defines.h change IP address settings.
+Note: secondary DNS IP Address if Google DNS.

 ## Connections
 Two additional parts must be connected to the loginh